 Stage 2: Clinical Latency

 In this stage, the virus still multiplies at very low levels.
-People in this stage may not feel sick or have any symptoms.
+Thus, people in this stage may not feel sick or have any symptoms.

 Stage 3: AIDS

-At this stage, the virus weakens the body?s immune system and? progress to AIDS.
+At this stage, the virus weakens the body’s immune system and later, progresses to AIDS.

 Symptoms of AIDS include: